neelfx/dsc-html-introduction-lab-onl01-dtsc-ft-052620/README.md

 If the button doesn't appear to work for you (it opens up blank), go [here](https://learn.co/account/environment) and set your learning environment to "IDE in browser".

 When you run your tests, just type `learn` into the bottom of the three boxes which is a terminal for you to use with the in-browser IDE.
-Once your tests are passing, type `learn submit` there to tell us that you're done!
+Once your tests are passing, type `learn submit` there to tell us that you're done!!!!!!

 ## Instructions